Here’s an inspired way to infuse scallops with a bright citrusy hint of tea.

 1 large clove garlic

 3 teaspoons shoyu

 Heat the oil to just below the smoking point, add the garlic, and stir briefly.

 Add the scallops and sear for two minutes on each side, turning once to brown evenly.
 Remove the scallops to a small covered bowl to keep them warm while making the sauce.

 Now turn the flame down very low, let the sauce thicken slightly, then pour it through a fine sieve to remove the tea leaves, and return it to the pan.
 Taste the sauce to correct the seasoning, adding a touch more shoyu, or honey if necessary.
-Coat the scallops with the sauce and serve them in a nest of noodles that you have cooked in a mild vegetable stock of radish (including leaves), carrots, leeks.
-Garnish the dish with minced cilantro and/or finely-sliced spring onions.
+Coat the scallops with the sauce and serve them in a nest of noodles that you have cooked in a mild vegetable stock of radish or daikon (including the leaves), onions, carrots, and leeks.
+Garnish with minced cilantro and/or finely-sliced spring onions and mint.